chanavigail/orbital-2022/README.md

 - Users who want to meet new people can put up a table invitation that non-friends can accept.
 - Allow a group of friends to check the availability of tables to reduce waiting time.
 - Recommendations will be provided with machine learning (eg. ‘speed dials’ for friends who you eat often, new friends who you might click with, etc)

-3. Mechanisms to collect datasets for analysis

-Features to be completed by the mid of July:

-1. Providing recommendations with machine learning (eg. ‘speed dials’ for friends who you eat often, new friends who you might click with, etc).

 **Timeline**